tpkn/make-failover/README.md

 ### options.bin
 **Type**: _String_
 **Default**: `./bin/convert.exe`
-Path to `converter.exe` file.
-This binary is not included, you can [download it from here](https://imagemagick.org/script/download.php).
+Path to `convert.exe` file.
+This binary is not included, but you can [download it from here](https://imagemagick.org/script/download.php).